Contractible subshifts: Comparison with other dynamical properties

-\begin{proof} The group $\Z^d$ has the patching property, so being equiconnected is equivalent to being equiconnected and SFT.
-By Lemma~\ref{lem:AbelianMExiP}, every contractible SFT (thus also every equiconnected SFT) has the map existence property.
+\begin{proof} The group $\Z^d$ has the patching property, so being strongly contractible is equivalent to being strongly contractible and SFT.
+By Lemma~\ref{lem:AbelianMExiP}, on the groups $\Z^d$ every contractible SFT (thus also every strongly contractible SFT) has the map existence property.
 Thus, the items are equivalent to the items of the previous theorem for the groups $\Z^d$. \end{proof}

-\begin{lemma} Every subshift satisfying the first item in the definition of the map extension property is an equiconnected SFT. \end{lemma}
+\begin{lemma} Every subshift satisfying the map extension property is a strongly contractible SFT. \end{lemma}